Vietnam Festival in Yoyogi Park: Colorful Vietnamese Culture

 Vietnam-entrance

-Last Updated on December 28, 2025
+Last Updated on March 2, 2026

 Invited Out by an Old Friend

-One early summer day, a friend asked me to join them at the Vietnam Festival in Yoyogi Park.
 Even though Tokyo has plenty of Vietnamese restaurants, I had never been to Vietnam, so I was really excited to check out the official festival.

+The festival took place in late May at Yoyogi Park, which is just a short walk from Harajuku Station.
 It was already lively when I arrived.
 Vietnamese food stalls and bright, colorful decorations greeted visitors right at the entrance.
 Coincidentally or not, a motorcycle parking area was right behind the decorations, which made it feel even more like Vietnam.
+This unexpected sight instantly transported me to the busy streets of Hanoi or Ho Chi Minh City.

 We started by trying some Vietnamese snacks at the booths and then explored the festival grounds.
 Hand-washing stations were scarce, so pack plenty of wet wipes.
 Our hands got super sticky from the sweet sauce!